hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

    - dynamic statistics used: dynamic sampling (level=2)
 ```

-Or for the same query in PostgreSQL:
+For the same query in PostgreSQL it could display:

 ```txt
 Sort  (cost=36.80..36.80 rows=1 width=221)